FichteFoll/advent-of-code/2024/README.md

 because it is a BFS without a solution cache, but I think it presents a neat contrast to part 2's DFS.

+# Day 22

+Kind of a fun task
+for getting to know `itertools` better.
+Fortunately it was also relatively easy to debug, because I missed that the example for part 2 is not the same as for part 1.